-- Be able to integrate using the methods of substitution, integration by parts, and partial fractions.
+- Integrate using the methods of substitution, integration by parts, and partial fractions.
 Be able to recognize which technique to use.

 - Use integration to help setup and solve engineering applications and problems.

-- Know and use properties of the logarithm and exponential functions, particularly in solving engineering-based problems.
+- Use the properties of the logarithm and exponential functions, particularly in solving engineering-based problems.

 - Solve problems involving first-order separable differential equations.

-- Know basic properties of the conic sections (circle, ellipse, hyperbola, parabola)
+- Work with second order equations for conic sections (circle, ellipse, hyperbola, parabola)

-- Understand and use the integral definition of the average of a function.
+- Use the integral definition of the average of a function.

 - Calculate measures of location and spread

 - Calculate probabilities using the normal distribution